How To Stop Hitting The Golf Ball Fat

 Fat shots often stem from a poor sequencing of body and arm movements.
 If your lower body doesn’t lead the downswing and your arms take over, it can cause the club to bottom out early.
 The proper sequence involves starting the downswing with your lower body, followed by your upper body and arms.
 Have someone video so you can see what's happening during your swing.

-• Work on initiating the downswing by rotating your hips toward the target.
+A Fix with a Drill:- Work on initiating the downswing by rotating your hips toward the target.
 This sequencing ensures the club arrives at the ball with proper timing.
 A common drill is the "step-through drill," where you take a step toward the target during the downswing, forcing your lower body to lead.

 Ensure Your Equipment Is Correct